 (Note: The addition of slightly more acreage to the Upland Garden in 1993 brought the Garden to its current configuration.)

 Below: Fig.9.
-Upland Garden May 1948, Photo from a Kodachrome taken by Martha Crone showing some of her new marker labels; Martha Crone Collection, Minn.
-Historical Society.
+Upland Garden May 1948, Photo from a Kodachrome taken by Martha Crone showing some of her new marker labels.
 Click on photo for larger image.(Back to top)

 Here are some of the key Garden events of these years, taken from Martha’s Annual Reports to the Board of Park Commissioners.
 There is more detail on the linked page.
 Key Garden Events of the Crone Years.

-In 1950 Martha introduced the first free Garden Brochures for Self-Conducted Tours.
-She references the success of these in several reports (10,000 distributed in 1952) and in 1953 there was also available Garden plant lists, which were sold for 10 cents each to visitors.
-These lists, compiled by her, also included her 4-page 1951 Garden History.[PDF of both] Also in 1950, Martha began to put together a set of color slides of Garden plants that she could use for illustrated lectures about the Garden.
+In 1950 Martha introduced the first free Garden Information Brochure.
+She references the success of these in several reports.
+In 1952 she brings out an 8 page Self-Conducted Tour brochure and notes that 10,000 were distributed in 1952.
+(PDF of Brochure) In 1953 there was also available Garden plant lists, which were sold for 10 cents each to visitors.
+These lists, compiled by her, also included her 4-page 1951 Garden History.[PDF of both] Also in 1948, Martha began to put together a set of color slides of Garden plants that she could use for illustrated lectures about the Garden.
 She began to give talks in 1951.

-In 1955 the Garden received a gift of funds from the Minnetonka Garden Club and the Little Minnetonka Garden Club to create a fern hill in an undeveloped back grove of the new Upland Garden.
+In 1955 the Friends of the Wild Flower Garden received a gift of funds from the Minnetonka Garden Club and the Little Minnetonka Garden Flower Club to create a fern glen in an undeveloped back grove of the new Upland Garden.
 She began this project in 1956 by setting out 2,160 fern plants followed by 308 the next year and ending her part of the project in 1958 when the total reached 2,843 fern plants.
 Ken Avery would complete it in 1960-61 with the total plant count at 3,094.